 Purchase of a bald eagle plate or ruby-throated hummingbird plate supports Georgia’s Wildlife Conservation Fund .
 Established by state law, this fund benefits endangered and nongame wildlife and plants through conservation, education, land acquisition and recreation projects.
 Renewals of these and the older eagle plates also support this work.

-With the purchase of a Trout Unlimited license plate, anglers support Georgia’s trout conservation and management programs .
+With the purchase or renewal of a Trout Unlimited license plate, anglers support Georgia’s trout conservation and management programs .
 These efforts impact trout production, stocking and stream restoration throughout North Georgia.